-General Conditions to the Lease Agreement for online bookings
+General Conditions to the Lease Agreement for Online Bookings and Data Privacy Statement

 Permitted use, conclusion of agreement, conditions of payment

 The rental property shall only be used for private holidays.
 Any commercial or other use is strictly forbidden.

 By clicking the button “Book: payment is required”, the lessee confirms that according to the laws of his country of residence he is capable of acting (but at least 18 years of age) and entering into legally binding contracts.
 The lessee shall be bound to his booking for five business days.
 Within this time period, the lessor shall send the lease agreement to the lessee, provided that he intends to complete the lease agreement.
 The lessor has the right to refuse a booking without giving a reason.
 Down payment, residual payment and any deposit shall be stipulated in the agreement.